 All The Flowers of the Mountain

-Can you remember a time when one person came into your life and revealed a path you had never seen before—and changed everything you thought about yourself, and who you might become?
+Can you forget the first person you ever loved?
+The one who changed everything you thought about yourself, and who you might become?

 In a Paris art gallery, middle-aged cardiologist Dr. Michael Pearce confronts his past when he views a sculpture by the artist Katherine Morgan.
 The sculpture evokes memories of a summer so many years ago, when Michael and Katherine–Kit–first met as teenagers on a lake in New Hampshire.
 He, a small town boy who skied, played guitar, and was destined to run his father’s hardware store; she, the restless, troubled daughter of a wealthy New York family.